Gogistics/prj-envoy-v1/README.md

 * ./databases/ contains a Bazel file for building database Docker images; in this demo, Redis and Mongo standalone will be built.
 * ./envoys/ contains a Bazel file for building Envoy Docker images; in this demo, there are four kinds of Envoy proxies will be built.
 * ./services/ contains api-v1/, grpc-v1/, nginx-v1/, web-frontend-angular/, and web-frontend-react/. api-v1/ is for developing API application in Golang and a Bazel file for building API Docker image, grpc-v1/ is for developing gRPC server and client in Golang and Bazel files for building their Docker images. nginx-v1/ contains a Bazel file for building Nginx Docker image.
-* ./utils/
+* ./utils/ contains certs/, configs/, dockerfiles/, and scripts/

 ### Context
 Based on the topology, what we want to achieve are as follows:
-* End users interact with remote the API service thorugh Envoy frontend proxy.
+* End users interact with the remote API service through Envoy front proxy.
 * The API service interacts with Redis, Mongo, and gRPC server throught different kinds of Envoy proxies.

 ### Prerequisites
 Install Docker, Bazel, etc. on the Linux environment.
 I wrote this demo and built the whole topology on my Macbook Pro.

 ### Steps of building this demo from scratch
 1. Draw the network/container topology